rpdav/nixos/README.md

 ### Methods of wiping `/`

 The impermanence module does not include a function to wipe the non-persistent directories.
 This config uses btrfs subvolumes and wipes them using a script taken from the [impermanence repo](https://github.com/nix-community/impermanence?tab=readme-ov-file#btrfs-subvolumes).
-This script is also in this repo under `hosts/common/optional/persistence/rollback.nix`.
 This has the advantage of keeping a handful of recently deleted roots as btrfs snapshots.
 If I forget to persist something and reboot, it can be recovered by mounting that snapshot.
 This method works for zfs as well but would need a different wiping script.
+GrahamC's blog linked above has one.

 The other method is to use a tmpfs for `/`.
 This is simpler but uses more RAM and doesn't preserve the recently deleted root volumes.